Amrabson/my_portfolio/Stroke_Risk_Analysis/README.md

 1. **Open `StrokeAnalysis.ipynb`** in [Jupyter Notebook](https://jupyter.org/) or [JupyterLab](https://jupyterlab.readthedocs.io/).
 2. Ensure required packages are installed (`pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`).
+3. Place the csv dataset into the same fodler you run the notebook
-3. Run all cells to reproduce analysis, plots, and results.
+4. Run all cells to reproduce analysis, plots, and results.

 ---